CAPHTECH/TemporalKit/README.md

 See the `Sources/TemporalKitDemo` directory for complete examples of using the library, including both trace evaluation and LTL model checking.

+## Performance Characteristics

+TemporalKit is designed for good performance on practical model checking problems.
+Based on benchmarks:

+- **NestedDFS Algorithm**: Handles 100-state structures in ~73ms
+- **GBAConditionGenerator**: Processes complex nested formulas in sub-millisecond time (~0.2ms)
+- **Scaling**: Performance scales roughly linearly with state space size for practical models

+See the [Performance Guide](Docs/PerformanceGuide.md) for detailed benchmark results and optimization strategies.

 ## Architecture

 TemporalKit is designed with the following key components: